ACT vs. SAT: Understanding the Difference

 - Students can choose how they take the ACT – either on paper or online.
 The SAT is now only offered online.
 Some students like paper and pencil, others like the computer.
 With the ACT, you decide which test format is best for you.

-- The ACT is the only standardized test to offer a test answer key (TIR) for certain test dates.
+- The ACT is the only standardized test to offer a test answer key - ACT My Answer Key (formerly TIR) for certain test dates.
 This means you can choose to get your answer key back with your test and see the questions you missed and which you got right.
 This is an excellent study tool especially for those students who know they want to take the test multiple times to superscore.

-- ACT is known for its commitment to equity and diversity.
+- ACT is known for its commitment to equity and impact.
 This expands to our test too!
 We offer accommodations for all types of diverse learners.
-One example of this is our English learner supports for U.S. students not proficient in English on all national test days.
+One example of this is our English learner supports on all national test days for U.S. students not proficient in English.

 - The ACT is predictive!
 Students meeting three or four ACT College Readiness Benchmarks have a strong likelihood of experiencing success in first-year college courses.